 Graziela Cooper, Boulder tai chi practitioner:

-Before I got the massage track tools, I wasn’t really doing deep tissue work on myself.
+Before I got the Deep Recovery tools, I wasn’t really doing deep tissue work on myself.
 Whenever I felt I the need, I’d look for a professional.
 But I find it’s very helpful to have a tool we can use regularly to speed up the healing process.

 I tend to wake up with a really stiff back and the Body Track is very good to help loosen up in the mornings.
 I love the simplicity and possibilities to change positions and pressure of the balls according to what I need and see myself using it every couple days.